SCCoyle/Montella_CSCI2270_FinalProject/README.md

 **Summary**

 This project will take stats from Kobe Bryant's NBA career and insert it into a Binary Tree sorted based on points per season.
 The data is read from a text file and will be put into the tree based on the amount of points scored per season.
 Once the tree is built, the user will have 3 options.
 1. Calculating the total points Kobe Bryant has scored in his career.
-2. Ranking the seasons based on certain stats (points, average points, and various percentages).
+2. Ranking the seasons based on certain stats (points, average points, and three point percentage).
 3. Viewing all the stats of a specific season.

 **How to Run**